Wegs96/VsroCustomModules/README.md

 Coding style of this project might be a peace of shit , u can always upgrade it

-as far as i remember only update part was missing

 Last but latest i'm always up for any question but if u can't build/run this project on your own don't ask me how to.

 # LICENSE